txwizard/WizardWrx_NET_API/AssemblyUtils/README.md

 ## Revision History

-This file is being released a few days after version 7.15 of the WizardWrx .NET API, of which it is a component.
+This file is being released with version 7.17 of the WizardWrx .NET API, of which it is a component.
 To track changes, please see [https://github.com/txwizard/WizardWrx_NET_API/blob/master/ChangeLog.md](https://github.com/txwizard/WizardWrx_NET_API/blob/master/ChangeLog.md), which reports changes by namespace and class for each release.